SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/file.md

 ---
 title: Attaching files
-description: Attaching files
+description: Contains API calls which manipulate files attached to form's fields.
 ---

 # Attaching files

+API path: `/task/form/file`.

 When submitting form values of type [file](../../form/field-types.md#file), [photo](../../form/field-types.md#photo) or [signature](../../form/field-types.md#signature), you need to provide file id.
 To obtain it, first you [create](#create) a file entry, then upload a file using provided credentials.
 File must adhere to limitations specified in the form field.
 Note that each file consumes space and contributes to file storage limit associated with user's account.

-## API actions

-API path: `/task/form/file`.

-Contains API calls which manipulate files attached to form's fields.

 ### create